thorsten/phpMyFAQ/docs/installation.md

     $ pnpm install
     $ pnpm build

 You can modify the layout of phpMyFAQ using templates.
-A description of how this is done can be found [here]().
+A description of how this is done can be found in the development section.
 Copy all unzipped files to your web server in a directory using FTP.
 A good choice would be the directory **faq/**.

 **Important:**
-Writing permission for your script is needed in this directory to be able to write the file **config/database.php** during installation.
+Writing permission for your script is needed in this directory to be able to write the file **content/core/config/database.php** during installation.
 The installation script will stop when your web server isn't configured as needed.

 It might help to set chmod 775 to the whole phpMyFAQ directory to avoid problems during the installation.
 If you're